Waiver Request/Non-Approved ISU Course Substitution:

 Provost: U.S. Diversity or Provost: International Perspectives.

-- Provide any additional notes from the adviser
+- Provide any additional notes from the advisor

 - Attach the documentation provided by the student to the request